psychemedia/island-storynotes/worsley/richard_easy.md

 Lady.
 Wu, fir, they foy

-Lord North 1 is at his wit's ends, and as his dernier resort, he is going to lay a tax upon cuckolds.“
+Lord North 1 is at his wit's ends, and as his dernier resort, he is going to lay a tax upon cuckolds."

 sir R—.